doncandela/mgah/mgah.md

     ```
     try-gputest$ sbatch squeue --me
                 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
-              29132740       cpu simple.s candela_  R       0:10      1 cpu005
+              29258794       cpu simple.s candela_  R       0:10      1 cpu001
     ```

     Jobs that haven't started running yet will have `PD` in the `ST` column.
 Here `R` means the job is running (and has used 10 seconds so far).
 To cancel the job (for example, if it runs much longer than expected) do

     ```
-    try-gputest$ scancel 29132740
+    try-gputest$ scancel 29258794
     ```

     Unlike an interactive job, **a job submitted using `sbatch` will not be cancelled when you log out** -- it will continue running until your code ends, or the job time limit (**default one hour**) is exceeded, or you cancel it with `scancel`.

-    One the job has completed, it will no longer be shown by `squeue`, but we can get info on the job's efficiency by doing
+  - Once the job has completed, it will no longer be shown by `squeue`, but we can get info on the job's efficiency by doing

     ```
-    try-gputest$ seff 29132740
+    try-gputest$ seff 29258794
-    Job ID: 29132740
+    Job ID: 29258794
     Cluster: unity
     User/Group: candela_umass_edu/candela_umass_edu
     State: COMPLETED (exit code 0)
     Nodes: 1
     Cores per node: 6
-    CPU Utilized: 00:03:10
+    CPU Utilized: 00:02:36
-    CPU Efficiency: 20.17% of 00:15:42 core-walltime
+    CPU Efficiency: 18.57% of 00:14:00 core-walltime
-    Job Wall-clock time: 00:02:37
+    Job Wall-clock time: 00:02:20
-    Memory Utilized: 1.88 GB
+    Memory Utilized: 1.08 GB
-    Memory Efficiency: 31.26% of 6.00 GB
+    Memory Efficiency: 18.02% of 6.00 GB
     ```

       We can get more info on completed jobs by using `sacct` as detailed in [this page](https://docs.rc.fas.harvard.edu/kb/convenient-slurm-commands/) from Harvard.

-  - Using `simple.sh` as listed above, two output files are created: The default output file `slurm-29132740.out` will contain the output produced by the batch file `simple.sh` including the `echo nodelist=...` command, while `output` will have the output produced by `gputest.py`:
+  - We can look at the output file when the job is completed (or while the job is still running, to see the output so far):

     ```
-    try-gputest$ cat slurm-29132740.out
-    nodelist=cpu005
-    cores/node=6
+    nodelist=cpu001
     Loading conda
-    try-gputest$ cat output
     Running: gputest.py 11/22/23 D.C.
-    Local time: Sun Feb 23 22:47:49 2025
+    Local time: Thu Feb 27 23:57:35 2025
     Import cupy failed, using CPU only
     CPU timings use last 10 of 11 trials

     ***************** Doing test dense_mult ******************
+    Multiply M*M=N element dense matrices
                                 ...
     ```

-    - This was produced by writing `python gputest.py > output` in `simple.sh`
-    - If we change this line to `python gputest.py` then both the batch file output and the program output will be added to `slurm-<jobid>.out`, and no other output file will be produced.
-    - If we change this line to `python gputest.py |& tee output` then both regular and error output of `gputest.py` (due to the `|&`) will be written to the file  `output`  and they will also be included (due to the `tee` command) in the `slurm-<jobid>.out` file along with the batch file output.

 ### Using MPI on Unity (without Apptainer)<a id="unity-mpi"></a>